1-8192/Simpet/ChatGptSimPet.md

 `

-As you can see by what is in the actual project code, I had to change a good bit of the above, since it was littered with syntax errors and misssing logic.
+As you can see by what is in the actual project code, I had to change a good bit of the above, since it was littered with syntax errors and missing logic.
 It was still a good starting point though.